Manual typewriters, early-mid 20th century

 The standard size for paper was called foolscap.
 It was slightly taller than A4 as can be recognised from the photo below.

-It was difficult to put the same pressure on every key, so the resulting typing varied in intensity, as can be seen from the old letter below.
+When typing with a manual typewriter, it was difficult to put the same pressure on every key.
+So the resulting typing varied in intensity, as can be seen from the old letter below.
 Note also that all the characters occupied the same width, irrespective of whether they were narrow, like 'i' or wide like 'm' and that the letters appear slightly blurred because of the smudging of the typewriter ribbon.
+(With modern computers, the spacing is different, which is known as proportional spacing.)

 Incidentally the letter shows the punctuation convention of the time, with more punctuation marks than became usual in later years.
 In particular, 'Mr' has a full stop after it.
 Being relatively short, the letter does not show the normal practice of the time of two or three spaces after a full stop.
-This practice was dropped when word processors became common.
+This practice was dropped when justified text (right-hand typing aligned as well as left-hand typing) became common with the advent of computerised word processors.